 - Softened butter.
 You'll use butter to crisp up the deli Pastrami, as well as for generously buttering the outside of each slice of bread, to ensure a crisp, golden exterior.

 - Russian dressing, for spreading on the inside of each slice of Rye bread.
-My go-to is Ken's.
+You want a creamy dressing to add a touch of sweetness and tang to the sandwich.

 - Deli sliced Swiss cheese.